Peppermint

 Growing Peppermint

-The first year's crop is thought to be the most aromatic and valuable.
+Snip peppermint leaves anytime.
+To harvest large amounts, cut plants at their base before blooming starts.
+The first year’s crop is thought to be the most aromatic and valuable.
 Successive years will yield fewer leaves that are progressively less aromatic.
-Some commerical peppermint farmers used to "plough up" their entire field every three years to renew the crop.
-After this treatment, the yield will resemble that of the second year's harvest.
+Some commercial peppermint farmers used to “plow up” their entire field every three years to renew the crop.
+After this treatment, the yield will resemble that of the second year’s harvest.

 Peppermint Uses